 Tiered Pricing Examples

 There are many different ways that businesses can structure their tiered pricing for wholesale customers.
-One example is to offer discounts for bulk orders.
+One example is offering discounts for bulk orders.
 Let’s say you wanted to create a quantity-based tier percentage discount.

 You can apply it to your General, Product, User, and/or Category settings.
 You can select the wholesale role, then add the wholesale discount and starting and ending quantities: